-A. To be considered for a District/Authority Scholarship, applicants must : be a Canadian citizen or Permanent resident (Landed Immigrant) - foreign students here on a study permit are not eligible to apply be enrolled in a Group 1, 2 or 4 independent school fulfill B.C.
-Ministry of Education graduation requirements B. An a □ must be a BC resident (parent/guardian address) B. An applicant must submit the following to his/her school Dogwood District/Authority Scholarship Coordinator th e one page application form, indicating for which specialty area he/she is applying.
+A. To be considered for a District/Authority Scholarship, applicants must : □ be a Canadian citizen or Permanent resident (Landed Immigrant) - foreign students here on a study permit are not eligible to apply □ be enrolled in a Group 1, 2 or 4 independent school ☐ fulfill B.C.
+Ministry of Education graduation requirements ☐ must be a BC resident (parent/guardian address) B. An applicant must submit the following to his/her school Dogwood District/Authority Scholarship Coordinator the one page application form, indicating for which specialty area he/she is applying.
 N.B.
 This application is treated as a confidential document.
 The student's Social Insurance Number must be included so that the Ministry of Education can properly process the winners' awards.
-(All applications are kept on file for one year and then shredded.) typed, one page personal letter of application, introducing himself/herself, describing superior achievement in his/her chosen specialty area, and future educational and career goals. a Transcript of Grade 10 and 11 marks and interim Grade 12 marks a Marks Release Statement a Letter of Support from a school administrator or counsellor a typed, one page Letter of Recommendation from a teacher in the applicant's specialty area (Please see your school counsellor, for permission, if you believe another person, such as a coach, would be in a better position to write the letter of recommendation.)
+(All applications are kept on file for one year and then shredded.) □ typed, one page personal letter of application, introducing himself/herself, describing superior achievement in his/her chosen specialty area, and future educational and career goals. □ a Letter of Support from a school administrator or counsellor a typed, one page Letter of Recommendation from a teacher in the applicant's specialty area (Please see your school counsellor, for permission, if you believe another person, such as a coach, would be in a better position to write the letter of recommendation.)
 N.B.
 To avoid conflict of interest, letters of support and recommendation should not be written by relatives of the applicant.
-C. Evidence of superior achievement in the applicant's chosen specialty/focus area must be presented on the night of the adjudication (Wednesday, April 20, 2016).
+C. Evidence of superior achievement in the applicant's chosen specialty/focus area must be presented on the night of the adjudication (Tuesday, April 30, 2019).
 In some focus areas, you are specifically required to submit work in advance.
-Presentation of superior achievement in the specialty/focus area, must be clearly presented . on methods may include performance, portfolios, descriptive photo albums, videos, cord logs (documenting hours of involvement) and PowerPoint presentations.
-ASE NOTE: There is no guarantee that your evidence will be considered during your ntation.
-Some adjudicators prefer a conversational style presentation. ng/Drop off Instructions: The school counselor/student must have the application package of the appropriate FISA representative (listed below) before 4:00 p.m., Friday, April 8th, 2016. □Metro Vancouver Schools C/O Florence LeBlanc (flebanc@stgeorges.bc.ca) St. George's School 4175 West 29 th Avenue, Vancouver, BC V6S 1V1
+Evidence of superior achievement in the specialty/focus area, must be clearly presented .
+Presentation methods may include performance, portfolios, descriptive photo albums, videos, DVDs, record logs (documenting hours of involvement) and PowerPoint presentations.
+PLEASE NOTE: There is no guarantee that your evidence will be considered during your presentation.
+Some adjudicators prefer a conversational style presentation.
+D. Mailing/Drop off Instructions: The school counselor/student must have the application package delivered to the appropriate FISA representative (listed below) before 4:00 p.m., Friday, April 12th, 2019 . □Metro Vancouver Schools C/O Administrator - DDAA Awards York House School, 4176 Alexandra Street, Vancouver, BC V6J2V6